Home Warranty Pool Coverage: What Equipment Is Covered & Add-On Costs

 Saltwater Pool Owners Take Note

-Most major home warranty providers explicitly exclude saltwater pool systems — including salt chlorine generators and related components.
-If you have a saltwater pool, you'll need to specifically seek out a provider like Liberty Home Guard, which offers a dedicated saltwater pool add-on that covers the salt chlorine generator (SCG), cell, pump, and filtration system.
+Most major home warranty providers explicitly exclude saltwater pool systems, including salt chlorine generators, chlorinators, and ionizers.
+If you have a saltwater pool, you will need to seek out a provider like Liberty Home Guard, which offers a dedicated saltwater pool add-on.
+Some First American customers report that their plan covers the salt cell but not the full generator, so always verify in writing before signing up.

-To learn more about what home warranty plans protect across the board, check out what a home warranty covers beyond just pool equipment.
+To learn more about what protection is included in standard plans, check out our guide on what a home warranty covers beyond pool equipment.

 Compare Home Warranty Options in Ohio